 Research into methods for growing meat using animal stem cells in labs is proceeding rapidly.
 How soon can we realistically expect cultivated meat - also known as "cultured meat", "cellular meat", or "cell-based meat" - to be available to British consumers, and at what price?
 To what extent can cultivated meat reduce the public health, environmental, animal welfare, and social harms perpetuated by the industrial meat industry?

-Raychel Santo talks with Illtud Dunsford and Dr Russ Tucker about the science, business and ethics of growing meat from animal cells in a lab, and how cultured meat can fit into our future.
+Join Raychel Santo for a conversation with Illtud Dunsford and Dr Russ Tucker about the science, business, and ethics of growing cultivated meat, and how cultivated meat can fit into our future.

 Raychel Santo is a Senior Research Program Coordinator at the Johns Hopkins Center for a Livable Future, where she works on research projects related to meat alternatives, local and regional food policy, urban agriculture, and the relationship between diet and climate change.
 Raychel earned her MSc degree in Food, Space & Society from Cardiff University School of Geography & Planning and her BA in Public Health and Environmental Change & Sustainability from Johns Hopkins University.